Gerviba/signal-simulator/README.md

 simulator.http.basic-password=password
 ```

-HTTP and HTTPS are also supported.
+Both HTTP and HTTPS are supported.

-I wrote a simple PHP page to test the class:
+I wrote a simple PHP script to test the class:

 ```PHP
 <?php